USEPA/WNTR/documentation/hydraulics.rst

 ====================

 WNTR contains two hydraulic simulators:  the EPANET simulator and the WNTR simulator.
-The example **hydraulic_simulation.py** can be used to compare the simulators.
+The example **hydraulic_simulation.py** can be used to run both simulators and pause/restart simulation.

 The EPANET simulator uses the EPANET toolkit and dll.
-The simualtor can also be used to run water quality simulations, as described in :ref:`water_quality_simulation`.
+The simulator can also be used to run water quality simulations, as described in :ref:`water_quality_simulation`.
 Hydraulic simulation using the EPANET simulator is run using the following code.

 .. literalinclude:: ../examples/hydraulic_simulation.py
    :lines: 8-9

-The WNTR simulator is a pure python simulation engine based on the same equaitons as EPANET.
+The WNTR simulator is a pure python simulation engine based on the same equations as EPANET.
 The WNTR simulator does not include equations to run water quality simulations.
-The WNTR simulator includes the option to run hydrulic simulation in pressure-driven mode.
+The WNTR simulator includes the option to run hydraulic simulation in demand-driven and pressure-driven mode.
 Hydraulic simulation using the the WNTR simulator is run using the following code.

 .. literalinclude:: ../examples/hydraulic_simulation.py